 We have strong links with major companies and through those links we ensure that people from industry are directly involved in delivering part of all our courses.
 We offer a wide range of courses, ranging from games programming at the science and technology end, to narrative-based animation at the arts end.

 All our courses are Skillset accredited and AMG itself has been awarded Skillset Media Academy status.
 In addition, the Scottish Government designated Abertay University as the Scottish University Centre for Excellence in Computer Games Education.
-This important new centre operates within the Institute.
+This important new centre operates within the School.

 Our teaching spaces have been designed to be like the studio environments that modern creative companies use – in those spaces you will see games programmers working alongside animators and visual artists, and sound technologists creating content for computer games and other interactive media products.

-Staff in the Institute are involved in collaborative research with other disciplines at Abertay University.
+Staff in the School are involved in collaborative research with other disciplines at Abertay University.
 Current work includes applying computer game technologies to create visualisations to aid research investigations in many fields.
 We are creating visualisation models of the way the environment works, or to help plan health care and delivery systems.
 We also work closely in using computing games as an educational tool.

 Learn more about the Skillset Media Academy initiative, and see great examples of work, on the Skillset YouTube channel.